tarantool/doc/sphinx/reference_rock/dbms.rst

 be called a "connector".
 Within the module there is a shared library which may be called a "driver".

-Tarantool supplies DBMS connector modules with the package manager for Lua, LuaRocks.
+Tarantool supplies DBMS connector modules with the module manager for Lua, LuaRocks.
 So the connector modules may be called "rocks".

 The Tarantool rocks allow for connecting to an SQL server and executing SQL